Frequently Asked Questions

 I hope to promote accurate health information and increase consumer protection in the marketplace.
 I focus on attacking misinformation because very few people are doing that.
 But our Internet Health Pilot site helps to promote high-quality information by steering consumers to sites that provide it.
 I am also campaigning for lower drug costs.

 In 1993, I decided to devote my full energy to investigating and writing about quackery and inactivated my Pennsylvania license.
 Since 1999, there has been an organized attempt to destroy my reputation by falsely describing my status as "de-licensed"—a derogatory term that means having one's licensed revoked for misconduct.
 I have committed no misconduct and retired in good standing.
-The Pennsylvania Board of Medicine now classifies my license as "Active – Retired," which means that I can prescribe for myself and my immediate family.
-Since I no longer see patients, there is no reason to maintain a broader license.
-I sued several of the people who libeled me.
+Since I no longer see patients, I have no need for a license.
+I sued several of the people who libeled me by calling me "de-licensed."

 If a doctor says that a patient is terminally ill and nothing more can be done, would you recommend